Bennett-Heung/MovieLens-Movie-Recommendations/README.md

 Two examples of the baseline recommendation results are below:

-1. Top 15 recommendations across the dataset for all genres based o nthe number of ratings and average rating for each movie.
+## Example 1.
+Top 15 recommendations across the dataset for all genres based o nthe number of ratings and average rating for each movie.

 |      |   movieId | title                                                                   | genres                                                      |   year |   no_of_ratings |   avg_ratings |
 |-----:|----------:|:------------------------------------------------------------------------|:------------------------------------------------------------|-------:|----------------:|--------------:|